andersy005/dash-docsets/README.md

 My Dash (https://kapeli.com/dash) docsets.
 Let the buyer beware ⚠️;)

-**The main difference** between the docsets hosted in this repo and the official dash & dash user contributed docsets is that _these docsets are generated from the master branch of each project_.
+**The main difference** between the docsets hosted in this repo and the official dash & dash user contributed docsets is that _these docsets are generated from the main branch of each project_ and are updated regularly.

-Note: It's expected that these docsets should also work in [Zeal](https://zealdocs.org/) with some workarounds. **⚠️ See [Zeal Issues](#zeal-issues)** for more information on how to fix them.
+⚠️ Note: It's expected that these docsets should also work in [Zeal](https://zealdocs.org/) with some workarounds. **⚠️ See [Zeal Issues](#zeal-issues)** for more information on how to fix them.

 ![](./images/navigate.png)

 ## Docset Feeds

-For instructions on how to subscribe to feeds, check this [page](https://github.com/andersy005/dash-docsets/blob/docsets/feeds/README.md).
+For instructions on how to subscribe to feeds, check this [page](https://github.com/andersy005/dash-docsets/blob/docsets/README.md).

 ## Zeal Issues